Stability conditions for restrictions of vector bundles on projective surfaces: Preliminaries

-An important feature of stability conditions is that there is a wall and chamber decomposition of the space of stability conditions.
-A \emph{virtual wall} is a set of points of the form
+An important feature of stability conditions is that for a fixed Chern character there is a wall-and-chamber decomposition of the space of stability conditions.
+A \emph{virtual wall} in the $(H,D)$-slice is a set of points of the form